 It sounds cliché, but drinking water is actually linked to a spike in test scores.
 According to a study conducted in London, higher-scoring students had a higher tendency to bring water into an exam.
 Low-scoring students who started drinking water before and during exams also saw a boost in test scores.
 While scientists are still trying to figure out why this could be, the assumption is that water combats stress and anxiety—two things that hinder a child’s ability to perform their best on that big test.
 Because berries are also great for brain health, try sending your kids to school with this tasty berry-infused water.
 Get the recipe.

 According to WebMD, peanut butter is chock full of antioxidants that protect the nervous membranes and help the brain use sugar for energy.
 An energetic brain is an attentive and focused brain.
 Try our take on the classic PB&J, and watch your child’s study skills flourish.
 Or just watch them enjoy the best sandwich of all time.
+If you’re packing it in their lunch, you may need to replace the PB with sunflower or other seed butter.
 Get our Grilled Peanut Butter and Jelly Sandwich recipe.

 In addition to being trendy and delicious, the vitamins and minerals in avocados are actually useful in preventing stress and anxiety.
 This quick and easy-to-make guacamole would be a great after-school snack if your child is especially stressed out or suffering from test anxiety.
 If only someone had told me to eat more avocados when I was in school, I may have been valedictorian.
 Get our Guacamole recipe.